-Open gallbladder removal is surgery to remove the gallbladder that uses an open surgical cut instead of a scope.
+Open gallbladder removal is surgery to remove the gallbladder through a large cut in your abdomen.

-Surgery is done while you are under general anesthesia (asleep and pain-free).
+Surgery is done while you are under general anesthesia so you will be asleep and pain-free.
+To perform the surgery:

-The surgeon will make a 5- to 7-inch cut in the upper right part of your belly, just below your ribs.
-The surgeon will cut the bile duct and blood vessels that lead to the gallbladder.
-Then your gallbladder will be removed.
+- The surgeon makes a 5- to 7-inch cut in the upper right part of your belly, just below your ribs.

-A special x-ray called a cholangiogram may be done during the surgery.
-This involves squirting some dye into your common bile duct.
-The dye helps give the surgeon a roadmap of your gallbladder area.
-It also helps find other stones that may be outside your gallbladder.
-If any stones are found, the surgeon may be able to remove them with a special medical instrument.
+An x-ray called a cholangiogram may be done during your surgery.
+To do this test, dye is injected into your common bile duct and an x-ray is taken.
+The dye helps find stones that may be outside your gallbladder.
+It also helps identify the branches of the bile duct.
+If other stones are found, the surgeon may remove them with a special instrument.

-Open gallbladder removal surgery takes about 1 hour.
+The surgery takes about 1 hour.

-Your doctor may recommend gallbladder removal surgery if you have gallstones that bother you or your gallbladder is not working normally (biliary dyskinesia).
+You may need gallbladder removal surgery if you have pain or other symptoms from gallstones.
+You may also need surgery if your gallbladder is not working normally.

 You may have some or all of these symptoms: